...Highlights: dolphins, non diving activities...

 The local Hurghada dive sites can be quite interesting, with many coral reef sites dotted around Giftun Island.
 There is an interesting cave passage to explore at Umm Gamar but heading into the northern region is where the best action really is.

-In the Shadwan and Gubal islands region there are several fantastic wreck dives, including the Abu Nuhas wrecks, the Rosalie Moller, the Kingston, Ulysses, Salem Express and Gubal Barge.
-These wrecks offer so much variety in terms of history, type, age and depth that you'll need several days of diving here to start to get to grips with all that Hurghada has to offer.
+In the Shadwan and Gubal islands region there are several fantastic wreck dives, including the Abu Nuhas wrecks, the Rosalie Moller, the Kingston, Ulysses and Gubal Barge.
+These wrecks offer so much variety in terms of history, type, age and depth that you'll need several days of diving to experience all that Hurghada has to offer.
 There is even a house reef where dolphin encounters are highly likely.

-What's more, Hurghada is often the departure point for liveaboard diving safaris to the Southern Red Sea of Egypt.
-Dive sites such as the Brothers, Daedalus and Elphinstone are frequently on the lips of experienced Red Sea divers, and each of these can be reached on liveaboards out of Hurghada.
+What's more, Hurghada is often the departure point for liveaboard safaris to the Southern Red Sea of Egypt.
+Dive sites such as the Brothers, Daedalus and Elphinstone are frequently on the lips of experienced divers who visit the Red Sea, and each of these can be reached on liveaboards out of Hurghada.

 With its days as a backwater village long since gone, the town is now a thriving Red Sea beach holiday destination.
 It offers all the usual attractions of a popular tourist area, all at competitive prices.
 So if you choose to base yourself here for some local day trip diving, or as a launch point to discover fantastic wreck and reef adventures further afield, few divers will leave here with a sense of disappointment.

 This reef system in northern Hurghada has 4 shipwrecks that are suitable for diving.
 Each of the wrecks has its own individual character and offers something unique.
 Therefore to dive all 4 of the wrecks together will be a complete and thoroughly rewarding scuba experience.